 Researchers have shown that trap bar Deadlift significantly reduced the pressure from the spine, which eventually helped in minimizing the lumber stress.
 It has shifted pressure from spine to knee and hips which helped in better performance.

 Trap bar deadlifting have some greater benefits on glutes, hamstring, and quadriceps muscle groups.
-This made it a better alternative of squatting (not deep squat).
+This made it a better alternative to squatting (not deep squat).
 People, if you had joint problems or correct form problem while performing squats, you got another option to strengthen your muscle group of the lower body.

-Let’s get back to Major benefits of Trap bar Deadlift.
+Let’s get back to Major benefits of Trap Bar Deadlift.

 While performing Deadlift on conventional barbell your body’s center of mass is challenged.
 You have to hinge forward to grab the bar.
 This change in the center of mass and craving to bend their spine have left many people with severe back injuries.

 We try to push our body to greater limits and that’s when most injuries occur.
-I personally feel deadlifting is a king of all exercises but not at a cost of spine.
+I personally feel deadlifting is a king of all exercises but not at a cost of the spine.
 Many newbies compromise with correct spine posture in order to lift heavier and then shit happens.

 Trap bar deadlifting is a boon to all those who are willing to challenge their body with higher load and reach their body’s peak.
 Trap bar is designed to save body’s natural posture.

 Now you will be lifting weight while standing within a trap bar.
 This makes a huge difference.
-Now while doing trap bar Deadlift, you dont need to hinge your body to lift that huge weight now you need to flex your shoulder internally.
+Now while doing trap bar Deadlift, you don’t need to hinge your body to lift that huge weight now you need to flex your shoulder internally.

 Trap bar gave you everything, from stability to better posture to better confidence.
 What else required by a lifter?
 In my early lifting days, I used to be very scared of deadlifting.
-I was always afraid to load more weight on bar.
+I was always afraid to load more weight on the bar.
 But I see people now using trap bar to challenge their body.